teoks0199/tp/docs/UserGuide.md

 ### 2.2 Reading the User Guide <a id="reading-the-user-guide"></a>
-Before you jump into the next section, take a moment to familiarise yourself with the technical terms, symbols, and syntax used throughout this document.
+Before you jump into the next sections, take a moment to familiarise yourself with the technical terms, icons, and syntax used throughout this document.
 This subsection contains all the essential information you need to understand the content better.

-### 2.3 Terminology related to the Graphical User Interface (GUI) <a id="terminology-related-to-the-gui"></a>
+#### 2.2.1 Terminology related to the Graphical User Interface (GUI) <a id="terminology-related-to-the-gui"></a>
 The following figure shows the GUI of FoodNotes.
 It is annotated with the name of the GUI components.

 <p align="center">